JuliaGeometry/DelaunayTriangulation.jl/README.md

 Much of the work in this package is derived from the book *Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013).

 See the docs for plenty of examples.
+Feel free to use the issues tab for any suggestions, feedback, or if you have any questions about using the package, internals, etc.

 Just as a nice demonstration of the incremental behaviour of the algorithms in this package, here's an example of how we build a triangulation of the Julia logo.